Thrifty Frugal Mom

 10. Pickled Sweet Peppers via A Farm Girl’s Kitchen

-These flavorful peppers are another easy to can recipe that is delicious on sandwiches and salads.
+These flavorful peppers are another easy-to-can recipe that is delicious on sandwiches and salads.

 11. Garlic Spice Pickled Green Beans via An Oregon Cottage